DreamMatterLabs/DreamMatterLabs.github.io/_portfolio/project6.md

 ---
-title: Project Name
+title: Intriguing Storyline
-subtitle: Lorem ipsum dolor sit amet consectetur.
+subtitle: Resolve knots in each dreamscape
-image: assets/img/portfolio/05-full.jpg
+image: assets/img/portfolio/06-full.jpg
 alt:

 caption:
-  title: OST by Forgotten Dawn
+  title: Intriguing Storyline
-  subtitle: From the studio of Claudio Monteleone
+  subtitle: Resolve knots in each dreamscape.
-  thumbnail: assets/img/portfolio/05-thumbnail.jpg
+  thumbnail: assets/img/portfolio/06-thumbnail.jpg
 ---
-Forgotten Dawn is the mind behind the pairing of beautiful ambient music that accompanies the dreamy aesthetic of our dream worlds.
+Become a Dreamwalker, navigating through compelling narratives and helping characters overcome their deepest fears and regrets.

 {:.list-inline}
 - Date: 2024
-- Client: Atmospheric #Upgrades
+- Client: A compelling narrative adventure awaits.
-- Category: Dreamlike, Ambient, Cinematic Music and additional by an artist virtuoso.
+- Category: A deep story from the mind of our writer-in-residence, Fred.